jadecobra/python_tdd_exercises/source/functions.rst

     AssertionError: Tuples differ: ('last', 'first') != ('first', 'last')

+  the :ref:`function<what is a function?>` uses the order (positions) when I do not use the names

-  I change the expectation to match
+* I change the expectation to match

   .. code-block:: python
     :lineno-start: 49